realr3fo/weatherapp/README.md

 ### Integration Testing

 Before running the integration tests, ensure you have the Robot Framework and Selenium installed.
 Make sure to allow location services for your browser (in this case, chrome).
-Additionally, we need to set NODE_ENV variable in .env to 'test':
+Additionally, we need to set the NODE_ENV variable in `.env` to 'test':

 ```bash
 sed -i '' 's/NODE_ENV=.*/NODE_ENV="test"/g' .env